itsjustlife/dimmi/ARKHIVE/Who/Individuals/Fictional_Mythological_Characters/Sherlock_Holmes_Detective.md

+HOW: Deductive Reasoning
+WHEN: Victorian Era
-HOW: Deductive Reasoning; WHEN: Victorian Era; WHERE: London (fictional)
+WHERE: London (fictional)